juxeii/dztools/README.md

 ## Configuration/Usage

-After extracting the dztools archive you should see a *dukascopy-{version}.dll* and a folder *dukascopy* in the *Plugin* directory of your Zorro installation.
+After extracting the dztools archive you should see a *dukascopy.dll* and a folder *dukascopy* in the *Plugin* directory of your Zorro installation.

 Go to the *dukascopy* folder and open the *Plugin.properties* file with a text editor.